citp/privacy-policy-historical/l/li/lis/listafterlist.com.md

-> *The following text is extracted and transformed from the listafterlist.com privacy policy that was archived on 2017-11-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171116172933id_/http%3A//listafterlist.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the listafterlist.com privacy policy that was archived on 2018-05-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180517103453id_/http%3A//listafterlist.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | ListAfterList
+# Privacy Policy – ListAfterList

 We respect your privacy.
-This privacy policy describes how we treat personal information when you use the Web sites, services and offerings of ListAfterList.com and our affiliated services (“LISTAFTERLIST”).
+This privacy policy describes how we treat personal information when you use the Websites, services and offerings of ListAfterList.com and our affiliated services (“LISTAFTERLIST”).

 **Personal Information**

   * Registering with us is optional.
 When you register with us and interact with our Web sites, services and offerings, you provide us with information that is personally identified with you.
-Depending on how you interact with our services, this information may include:
-registration-related information,  such as, name, e-mail address, Lister Name (your user ID for the service), address, or gender, or profile related information (such as location, occupation, industry, astrological sign, personal “about me” descriptions;
+Depending on how you interact with our services, this information may include: registration-related information,  such as, name, e-mail address, Lister Name (your user ID for the service), address, or gender, or profile related information (such as location, occupation, industry, astrological sign, personal “about me” descriptions;
   * information about your visits to LISTAFTERLIST, and your responses to the offerings and advertisements presented on these Web sites;
   * information about the searches you perform through LISTAFTERLIST and how you use the results of those searches;
   * information about LISTAFTERLIST services or offerings that you use;